Renard R.36 Version 2 - Crashed Belgian Spitfire

-The Renard R.36 is a Belgian fighter designed to give Belgium a modern fighter aircraft, it was an extremely promising design, surpassing french fighters of the time and being on par with the likes of the Spitfire.
-Unfortunately, the R.36 crashed in january 1939 and the belgian government instead chose the Hurricane, which was viewed in Belgium as a terrible decision since it was an inferior and foreign design.
-The crash was simply a pretext and the real reasons were purely political.
+The Renard R.36 was a Belgian fighter designed to give Belgium a modern fighter aircraft, it was an extremely promising design, surpassing French fighters of the time and being on par with the likes of the Spitfire.
+It was built in early 1937 and made its first flight on November 5 1937.

 Unbeknownst to many, there were two versions of the R.36, simply named first and second version.

-As for the differences, they’re not huge, but they would be big enough for War Thunder to implement the R.36 as two separate planes since they would require a slightly different model.
+As for the differences, they’re not huge, but they would be big enough for War Thunder to implement the R.36 as two separate planes since they would require a slightly different model, and it would be better not to end up with a weird hybrid if it ever comes to the game.

 Renard R.36-2 with the larger intake and rudder as well as the difference between some Renard fighters: